Rafi-Srayoui/BTBSSGame/README.md

 - Random bricks may drop a **power-up**, allowing the paddle to shoot bullets (press `S`).
 - Score is shown in the top-left corner.

+### Installation
+Open index.html in your browser:

+No server or installation needed.
+Works offline in any modern browser (Chrome, Firefox, etc.).